Helena Maria Viramontes: Family

+Education

 Viramontes graduated from Garfield High School, one of the high schools that participated in the 1968 Chicano Blowouts, a series of protests against unequal conditions in East Los Angeles public schools.
 The Chicano Movement played a significant role in her development as a writer and the writing style she developed reflected her understanding and upbringing in the streets of East Los Angeles.
+This inspired Viramontes to explore the intersections of politics, identity and literature in her work.

-She then worked part-time while attending Immaculate Heart College, from which she earned her Bachelor of Arts in English literature in 1975.
+Her passion for education led her to attend a small liberal arts school.
+She worked part-time while attending Immaculate Heart College in Los Angeles, where she initially pursued journalism before turning to creative writing from which she earned her Bachelor of Arts in English literature in 1975.
+It was at the college that she became actively involved in the Chicano Movement, deepening her understanding of the intersections between literature and activism.

+Viramontes is a first-generation college student, meaning that her parents did not graduate from college, and she and her siblings were the first to attend.
+Additionally, she was the first woman in her family to attend college.
+Her father was against her enrolling in college because of gender stereotypes as he believed that attending college was not suitable for women.
+Viramontes found a way to circumvent his objection and tricked him into signing a college entrance form under false pretenses.

+Viramontes taught at Antioch College then moved to California State to complete graduate school.
 While a grad student in the English department at Cal State L.A., Viramontes was told by a professor that she did not belong there because she was writing about Latino issues.
-Also, while attending a graduate program in creative writing at the University of California, Irvine (UCI) in the early 1980s, “a professor told me not to write about Chicanos, but to write about people.”
-She left the program, but returned to complete her MFA a decade later.
+Also, while attending a graduate program in creative writing at the University of California, Irvine (UCI), in the early 1980s, “a professor told me not to write about Chicanos, but to write about people.”
+While at UCI she was under the mentorship of esteemed writers. such as Thomas Keneally and Geoffrey Wolff.
+This is where she honed in on her craft and began publishing her work.
+She left the program, but returned later to complete and earn her Master of Fine Arts in Creative Writing from the University of California, Irvine, in 1989.
+Her academic journey provided her with the tools she needed to refine her voice and explore those complex themes.
 In 1977, her short story "Requiem for the Poor" was awarded a prize from Statement Magazine.
 In 1979, she won a literary prize from the Spanish department at UC Irvine for her short story "Birthday."
 She returned to the fine arts program at UCI in 1990 and graduated with a Masters of Fine Arts in 1994.

+Viramontes is a Distinguished Professor of Arts and Sciences in English at Cornell University, where she mentors emerging writers and continues to advocate for the importance of storytelling as a tool for social change.